This is a sitewide message to let our visitors know about something important – read more here

 Penetrating oils and stains penetrate into the surface of the wood, and are designed to erode back with time, slowly fading.

 The benefit of penetrating coatings is that they do not flake or crack, and tend to look more natural over time.
-Abodo’s Protector Oil is a an example of a high performance penetrating oil.
+Abodo’s Protector Coating is a an example of a high performance penetrating oil.

 Film Forming Coatings